Mikejo5000/vsts-docs-pr/docs/user-guide/what-is-codex-project.md

 ---

-# What is Azure Codex?
+# What is Azure Codex Project?

 Azure Codex is a cloud service for collaborating on code development.
 It provides an integrated set of features that you access through your web browser or IDE client, including: